Bluespotted ribbontail ray: Biology and ecology

 The bluespotted ribbontail ray hides amongst coral during the day.

-One of the most abundant stingrays inhabiting Indo-Pacific reefs, the bluespotted ribbontail ray generally spends the day hidden alone inside caves or under coral ledges or other debris (including from shipwrecks), often with only its tail showing.
+One of the most abundant stingrays inhabiting Indo-Pacific reefs, the bluespotted ribbontail ray generally spends the day hidden alone inside caves or under coral ledges or other debris (including from shipwrecks), often with only its tail sticking out.
 At night, small groups assemble and swim onto shallow sandy flats with the rising tide to feed.
 Unlike many other stingrays, this species seldom buries itself in sand.
 The bluespotted ribbontail ray excavates sand pits in search of molluscs, polychaete worms, shrimps, crabs, and small benthic bony fishes; when prey is located, it is trapped by the body of the ray and maneuvered into the mouth with the disc.
 Other fishes, such as goatfish, frequently follow foraging rays, seeking food missed by the ray.

 Breeding in the bluespotted ribbontail ray occurs from late spring to summer; the male follows the female and nips at her disc, eventually biting and holding onto her for copulation.
 There is also a documented instance of a male holding onto the disc of a smaller male bluespotted stingray (Neotrygon kuhlii), in a possible case of mistaken identity.
 Adult males have been observed gathering in shallow water, which may relate to reproduction.
 Like other stingrays, this species is aplacental viviparous: the embryos are initially sustained by yolk, which later in development is supplemented by histotroph ("uterine milk", containing mucus, fat, and proteins) produced by the mother.
 The gestation period is uncertain, but is thought to be between four and twelve months long.
 Females bear litters of up to seven young, each a miniature version of the adult measuring around 13–14 cm across.
 Males attain sexual maturity at a disc width of 20–21 cm; the maturation size of females is unknown.

 Known predators of the bluespotted ribbontail ray include hammerhead sharks (Sphyrna) and bottlenose dolphins (Tursiops); it is also potentially preyed upon by other large fishes and marine mammals.
 When threatened, this ray tends to flee at high speed in a zigzag pattern, to throw off pursuers.
 Numerous parasites have been identified from this species: the tapeworms Aberrapex manjajiae, Anthobothrium taeniuri, Cephalobothrium taeniurai, Echinobothrium elegans and E. helmymohamedi, Kotorelliella jonesi, Polypocephalus saoudi, and Rhinebothrium ghardaguensis and R. taeniuri, the monogeneans Decacotyle lymmae, Empruthotrema quindecima, Entobdella australis, and Pseudohexabothrium taeniurae, the flatworms Pedunculacetabulum ghardaguensis and Anaporrhutum albidum, the nematode Mawsonascaris australis, the copepod Sheina orri, and the protozoan Trypanosoma taeniurae.
 This ray has been observed soliciting cleanings from the bluestreak cleaner wrasse (Labroides dimidiatus) by raising the margins of its disc and pelvic fins.